Female Soldier Reflects on Injuries, Military Service

 That's where I visited Sue Downes.

-Dr. DAVID BEACHLER (Prosthetist, Walter Reed Army Medical Center): Please stand there, straight it up, if you would.
+DAVID BEACHLER: Just stand there, straight up, if you would.

-Dr. BEACHLER: Okay.
-(Unintelligible) turn your right foot in just a little bit.
+BEACHLER: Okay.
+Good.
+Have a seat; I'm going to turn your right foot in just a little bit.

-Ms. BUNNIE WYCKJOFF (Physical Therapist): It's weird watching your foot being moved around like that.
+BUNNIE WYCKJOFF: It's weird watching your foot being moved around like that, isn't it?

-NORRIS: Today, she's working with prosthethist, David Beachler, on adjustments to her two prosthetic legs while her husband, Gabe, looks on.
-The legs are a high-tech combination of metal and plastic, on this day, fitted into sleek Nike tennis shoes.
+NORRIS: Today, she's working with prosthetist David Beachler on adjustments to her two prosthetic legs while her husband, Gabe, looks on.
+The legs are a high-tech combination of metal and plastic, on this day fitted into sleek Nike tennis shoes.

 Downes first got these legs back in March, and she's been doing daily physical therapy.
 She walks slowly, with a bit of a wobble.
 But her gait also reveals confidence and pride.